src-d/guide/engineering/conventions/go.md

 ## Supported Go Versions

-* Our **libraries** support latest two stable major versions of Go (1.11.x and 1.12.x).
+* Our **libraries** support latest two stable major versions of Go (currently: 1.11.x and 1.12.x).
 Both versions should be included in Travis CI.
   * Some of our libraries may support more versions, specially when there is wide-adoption outside source{d}, (e.g. [go-git](https://github.com/src-d/go-git) which currently supports three.
 * Our **applications** support only latest [stable](https://golang.org/dl/#stable) Go version (1.12.x).